Parameter-free accelerated gradient descent for nonconvex minimization: Two Hessian-free inequalities

 \section{Two Hessian-free inequalities}

 Estimating $M_f$ is nontrivial.
 One might think of estimating it by backtracking with inequalities required for complexity analysis, like the Armijo rule.
-However, a problem arises because the existing analyses \citep{agarwal2017finding,carmon2018accelerated,royer2018complexity,carmon2017convex,xu2017neon+,allen2018neon2,jin2018accelerated,li2022restarted} use inequalities involving the Hessian such as
+However, a problem arises because the existing complexity analyses of first-order methods \cite{carmon2017convex,xu2017neon+,allen2018neon2,jin2018accelerated,li2022restarted} use inequalities involving the Hessian such as

-We cannot check whether the inequalities hold for an estimate $M$ of $M_f$ only with function and gradient evaluations.
-Thus, combining a backtracking technique with the existing analyses does not allow us to estimate $M_f$.
+If Hessian-vector multiplication were permissible, the estimation of $M_f$ could be achieved through some backtracking-like technique with the above inequalities.
+However, since we are here targeting a first-order method, we can only access function values and gradients and thus cannot estimate $M_f$ on the basis of existing analyses.
+A new technique of complexity analysis should be developed to estimate $M_f$.